liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-5-request-lifecycle.md

 - recognize whether Faces considers the current request processing complete (redirect occurred) or not.
 If its not considered complete<sup>[[5.24](tck-tests.md#5.24)]</sup>:
-    - cache the current ViewRoot in a manner that allows the bridge to restore this ViewRoot from the cache when the subsequent render request occurs. (**Note**: JSF 1.2's save mechanism can only be utilized during the rendering process.)
+    - cache the current ViewRoot in a manner that allows the bridge to restore this ViewRoot from the cache when the subsequent header request occurs. (**Note**: JSF 1.2's save mechanism can only be utilized during the rendering process.)
     - encode the ActionResponse in such a way so the bridge will be able to identify and restore the current view (as resulted from calling lifecycle.execute).